 Lifelong Retainer Wears Means You Will Need Replacement Retainers

 Having to wear a retainer for life means you are going to need replacement retainers throughout your life.
 While retainers are made to be durable, they do not last forever.
 The average Essix style retainer lasts for six months to a few years, depending on wear and how well it is cared for.
 Replacement retainers throughout your life can get expensive, but SportingSmiles can help keep you in your retainer without breaking the bank.
+It’s important to note that with proper care, most retainers will last for 2 years before you need a replacement.

 When you go through your orthodontist, a retainer can cost between $300 and $1000.
 Your orthodontist makes a mold and sends it to a dental lab.
 Here, a laboratory technician makes the retainer and then sends it back to your orthodontist.